iyoolaoyabiyi/colors-roulette/README.md

 ## How to Use

 1. **Start Generating Colors**:
     - Click the "start" button to begin the color generation process.
-Colors will be generated at the set delay interval and displayed in the list.
+Colors will be generated at the set speed interval and displayed in the list.

 2. **Stop or Reset**:
     - Use the "stop" button to pause the generation.
-    - The "reset" button will clear the generated colors and reset the delay interval to the default value of 1000 milliseconds.
+    - The "reset" button will clear the generated colors and reset the speed interval to the default value of 1000 milliseconds.

-3. **Set Custom Delay**:
+3. **Set Custom Speed**:
-    - Click "set delay" to open the input field for entering a custom delay interval.
+    - Click "set speed" to open the input field for entering a custom speed interval.
-    - Enter a value between 100 and 5000 milliseconds and click the adjacent button to apply the new delay.
+    - Enter a value between 100 and 5000 milliseconds and click the adjacent button to apply the new speed.

 4. **View and Interact with Colors**:
     - The generated colors appear in a list.
 Click on any color to change the background of the display area to that color.